-For this PRA, the 'PRA area' is defined as Australia for pests that are absent, or of limited distribution and under official control.
+For this risk analysis, the 'PRA area' is defined as Australia for pests that are absent, or of limited distribution and under official control.
 For areas with regional freedom from a pest, the 'PRA area' may be defined on the basis of a state or territory of Australia or may be defined as a region of Australia consisting of parts of a state or territory or several states or territories.

 For pests that had been considered by the Department of Agriculture in other risk assessments and for which import policies already exist, a judgement was made on the likelihood of entry of pests on the commodity and whether existing policy is adequate to manage the risks associated with its import.
-Where appropriate, the previous policy has been adopted.
+Where appropriate, the previous risk assessment was taken into consideration when developing the new policy.

-1.6 Stage 2: Pest risk assessment
+Stage 2: Pest risk assessment

-A pest risk assessment (for quarantine pests) is: 'the evaluation of the probability of the introduction and spread of a pest and of the likelihood of associated potential economic consequences' (FAO 2012).
+A pest risk assessment (for quarantine pests) is the 'evaluation of the probability of the introduction and spread of a pest and of the magnitude of the associated potential economic consequences' (FAO 2012).